Published 18 February 2015

 When my son was an infant, I would hear many variations of “All that matters is that he is safe.”
 I would wonder whether that was, indeed, all that mattered nearly as often as I would wonder if I could keep him safe.
 I was certain that I did not have the power to protect him from his fate, whatever it might be.
 But I was determined nonetheless to avoid the bad gambles of the Grimms’ tales.
 I would not let my child be cursed by my own carelessness or cupidity.
 I would not accidentally say to the devil, You may have what is beyond the mill, only to discover that what is standing beyond the mill is my child.

-Eula Biss is the author of The Balloonists, On Immunity and Notes from No Man’s Land: American Essays, which received the Graywolf Press Nonfiction Prize and the National Book Critics Circle Award in Criticism.
+Eula Biss is the author of The Balloonists, Notes from No Man’s Land: American Essays, which received the Graywolf Press Nonfiction Prize and the National Book Critics Circle Award in Criticism, and On Immunity.
 Her essays have appeared in The Best American Nonrequired Reading and The Best Creative Nonfiction, as well as in the Believer and Harper’s.
 Her writing has been supported by fellowships from the Guggenheim Foundation, the Howard Foundation, and the National Endowment for the Arts.
-Biss holds a BA from Hampshire College and an MFA in nonfictionwriting from the University of Iowa.
+Biss holds a BA from Hampshire College and an MFA in Nonfiction Writing from the University of Iowa.
 She teaches at Northwestern University and lives in Chicago.